emilperdue/emilperdue.github.io/_pages/about.md

 This past summer I worked for Finalyze Capital, which is a fully systematic quantitative CTA that is managed by UChicago alum Joe Fennessey and is co-owned / backed by Mark Cuban.
 Here, I parameterized and helped implement intraday momentum futures strategies (1.5+ Sharpe).
 I sourced 10+ profitable strategies for their proprietary trading algorithm and outlined position entry code to backtest on the fund's algorithm.
 I also researched machine learning algorithmic options / futures trading strategies and presented strategy briefs to the CEO.

 **Acrobator Ventures**<br />
-This past summer I also worked at Acrobator Ventures, which is a European VC fund focused on tech.
+This past summer I also worked at Acrobator Ventures, which is a European VC fund focused on tech and data products.
 I prioritized a dynamic data set of incoming investment opportunities (deal flow pipeline) matching the fund’s scope.
-Similarly, I performed analysis on 25+ investment targets (market and competitive analysis, product, business plan, and valuation) and conducted final stage investment research and collaborated with Flow Traders on an OTC RFQ energy trading platform deal.
+Similarly, I performed analysis on 25+ investment targets (market and competitive analysis, product, business plan, and valuation) and conducted final stage investment research / collaborated with Flow Traders on an OTC RFQ energy trading platform deal.

 Extracurricular / Research Experience
 ------